tradingview/charting-library-tutorial/documentation/datafeed-implementation.md

 }
 ```

-Use [Cryptocompare API][get-history-cryptocompare-api-url] and newly created function `parseFullSymbol` in `getBars` method at [datafeed.js][datafeed-file-url].
-The API doesn't allow to specify a `from` date so we have to filter bars on the client-side:
+Use [Cryptocompare API][get-history-cryptocompare-api-url] and the newly created function `parseFullSymbol` in `getBars` method at [datafeed.js][datafeed-file-url].
+The API doesn't allow you to specify a `from` date, so you have to filter bars on the client-side:

 ```javascript
 import { makeApiRequest, parseFullSymbol, generateSymbol } from './helpers.js';